 Once you have figured out where you are going abroad, the next step is equally important and challenging: finding a place to live.
 If you don’t plan to hire a relocation company, you will need to plan ahead and do your research.

 If you are moving overseas for a year or longer, it is a good idea to visit the country ahead of time at least once, and as long as possible, to familiarize yourself with the local culture and get a feel for the city or town where you might live.
 This is also an appropriate time to determine if you should ship household belongings, or if you should instead rent a furnished place and acquire incidental items locally.

 If you have an in-country connection, such as an employer or volunteer program director, find out if he or she can point you toward a reputable landlord or rental agency.
 Some exchange organizations and language programs, for instance, arrange room and board with a host family for their participants.
 This eliminates your need to look for housing, but it can be a challenge in itself to live with a family you don’t know.
 Staying with a host family works best for shorter stays, such as a summer volunteer program or language course.
 If problems arise, don’t hesitate to bring up issues with your host or your local coordinator.
 Many articles on this topic are available on Transitions Abroad in the Homestays Abroad section.

 If living arrangements are not made for you, and you don’t have time to find a rental locally, you can make preparations before your departure.
-Many expatriate websites list rental agencies worldwide.
-The “Living Abroad by Country” section of TransitionsAbroad.com lists resources for 46 countries, including information on housing and real estate.
+Many expatriate websites list rental agencies worldwide and there are many dedicated global home rental database sites to suit your needs.
 Most rental agencies that cater to international or short-term renters offer furnished apartments with utilities included.
 Some of them have a local English-speaking agent.
 Their websites often provide detailed rental information, including photos and maps, and they let you book online.